ata-sesli/newsprint/README.md

 - **Hot**: score, then published date, then fetched date.
 - **Newest**: published date, then fetched date, then score.

+`Hot` and `Newest` are global display orders.
+HN is a filter family, not a separate ranking mode.

 ### Data Ownership